 Everyone has a story on how they’ve built their real estate portfolio, bought and sold their first home or started a business by building their building or leasing out commercial property.
 Their stories are our commitment to understanding both local and institutional size and treat every client the same, regardless how sophisticated their goals are or where they are in their process.
 Listen to hear more about how every client gets the guidance on being laser-focused on their needs.

 COMMON QUESTIONS ABOUT

-Let’s start with the basics on how to approach some of the fundamental questions in real estate.
-Check out our frequently asked questions when it comes to both residential real estate as well as commercial real estate.
+Let’s start with the basics on how to approach the fundamental questions in real estate.
+Check out our frequently asked questions when it comes to both residential real estate, and commercial real estate.

 Residential leases involve a contract between the tenant using the area for a residence, not commercial property and a landlord, who owns the property.
 This agreement could be a lease of any property such as an apartment or home, and the timing of the contract can range from a month-to-month lease or for many years.

 Commercial leases involve a tenant that pays a sum for their space typically based off of square footage to a landlord for income producing and commercial activities such as running a business.
 Terms can range from short-term to a few months to several years and can include payment for common area maintenance, a share of the taxes and insurance for the property.

 Land Sale Contracts, Title Disputes, Zoning Issues, Dispositions and Acquisitions are a few of the areas a trusted real estate attorney can assist you with.